premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

 16. Suppose B is an interface.
-Can we create an object using new B()?
+Can we create an object using new B()?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)